 With Growing For Good initiatives,

-Spier invests in learning that empowers staff and communities
+Spier invests in learning that empowers our communities

 to make a positive social and environmental change.

 Spier provides land, facilities and a manager to drive Tree-preneurs in the Cape.
 This project teaches members of impoverished communities how to care for indigenous plants.
 Once the seedlings they’ve been given to nurture are big enough, these are exchanged for food vouchers, clothing, bicycles, educational support and other essentials.

 Spier supports a local primary school in the Lynedoch Eco-village, by sponsoring a multidisciplinary team of Community Keepers who offer psychological and social services such as counseling, therapy, assessments, as well as life skills programmes and parenting workshops.
 This ensures that local children are given the best possible chance to realise their full potential.